which universities provide puppy therapy?

-It’s university mental health day so we thought we’d discuss what university mental health day represents, the benefits of having puppy therapy on campus, and a guide on local universities that offer puppy therapy.
+It’s university mental health day so we thought we’d discuss what this day represents, the benefits of having puppy therapy on campus and of course, find out if your student accommodation provides puppy therapy.

 By Emily Roach, Paws in Work guest blogger.